dlcuijin/hello-world/README.md

 # hello-world
-This is a new githuber who want to view know the program things.
+This is a new githuber who want to know the program things.